grubersjoe/react-activity-calendar/README.md

-# react-activity-calendar
+# React Activity Calendar

-A React component to display activity data in calendar
+A React component to display activity data in calendar (heatmap).